NLeSC/DiVE/README.md

 # DiVE   -  Interactive Visualization of Embedded Data

 DiVE is an interactive 3D web viewer of up to million points on one screen that represent data.
-It is meant to provide interaction for viewing high-dimensional data that has been previously [embedded] https://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction in 3D.
-For embedding (non-linear dimensionality reduction, or manifold learning) we recommend [LargeVis] http://github.com/sonjageorgievska/LargeVis/ (a new algorithm by Microsoft Research, ) or [tSNE] https://github.com/lvdmaaten/bhtsne .
+It is meant to provide interaction for viewing high-dimensional data that has been previously [embedded](https://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction) in 3D.
+For embedding (non-linear dimensionality reduction, or manifold learning) we recommend [LargeVis](http://github.com/sonjageorgievska/LargeVis/) (a new algorithm by Microsoft Research, ) or [tSNE](https://github.com/lvdmaaten/bhtsne) .

-For an online demo click  [here] (http://sonjageorgievska.github.io/DiVE/ "online demo").
+For an online demo click  [here](http://sonjageorgievska.github.io/DiVE/ "online demo").
 Or open index.html in Mozzila Firefox to run a demo on your local computer.

 ##Installation##